There were many changes during the Covid lockdown that put a strain on our relationships.…

-You will begin to feel better emotionally, by feeling better physically.
+You will begin to feel better emotionally by feeling better physically.
 So move your focus away from your loss and start taking care of you.
-Try keeping to healthy routine that includes plenty of physical exercise, regular well balanced meals and good sleep practices.
+Try keeping to a healthy routine that includes plenty of physical exercise, regular well-balanced meals and good sleep practices.
 Even though you might feel tempted to drown your sorrows or bury them with junk food, the hangovers, dehydration and sugar crashes will only make you feel worse.
-Read a new book, have fun days out with friends, are all great ways to take care of yourself and feeling better.
+Read a new book, have fun days out with friends or lose yourself in a hobby.
+Are all great ways to take care of yourself and start feeling better.

 Processing Your Emotions

 Denying your emotions and how you feel may be a quick fix, but the relief is only temporary.
 Eventually these feelings will surface.
 Help yourself to process your hurt by writing down how you feel, or talking to someone you trust.
 In doing so, you will distance yourself from the raw feelings.
 Accept and acknowledge these painful emotions and remind yourself that they won’t last forever, and they do not define who you are.

 We all feel negative from time to time, but dealing with the loss of a relationship can make this much worse.
 To prevent yourself getting dragged down by your negative thoughts, be aware when one comes to mind.
 You don’t need to berate yourself for the thought, or argue with it, just gently accept it and it will disappear.
 You can even transform negative thoughts into helpful affirmations.
 Take your worst, most persistent negative thought and write it down.
 Now switch it around to create a positive affirmation.
 You may be thinking ‘I will never find another partner’.
 Change this to ‘the right relationship is on its way to me’.